kjac/FormEditor/Docs/storage.md

 The [SQL storage sample index](../Samples/SQL%20storage%20index/) stores form submissions in the Umbraco database.

 The necessary tables for this index are automatically created if they do not exist when the site starts up.

+**Please note:** This index works best with MS SQL Server or Azure SQL Database.
+It sort of works with SQL CE, but only for smaller form submissions, and file uploads aren't supported.

 ### Elastic storage index
 The [Elastic storage sample index](../Samples/Elastic%20storage%20index/) stores form submissions in an Elastic index.